marquesdavi/kontakt-hubspot-api/README.md

-# Kontakt API - Technical Documentation
+# 🚀 Kontakt API - Technical Documentation

+---

 ## 1. Project Overview

-This project is a robust CRM API developed using Spring Boot.
-Although the original requirements requested only integration with HubSpot, the project has been extended to provide a truly corporate-grade API.
-It features its own JWT-based authentication (using Spring Security 6) before accessing the HubSpot API, and it is built on a scalable architecture inspired by a simplified version of Clean Architecture.
-The design emphasizes the Dependency Inversion Principle—ensuring layers depend only on abstractions—and the Single Responsibility Principle.
+**Kontakt API** is a robust CRM API built using **Spring Boot**.
+Although the original requirements focused solely on integrating with HubSpot, this project was extended to serve as a corporate-grade solution.
+It features its own JWT-based authentication (with **Spring Security 6**) before interacting with the HubSpot API.
+The architecture follows a simplified version of Clean Architecture, emphasizing the **Dependency Inversion Principle** and the **Single Responsibility Principle**.

-Key features include:
+### Key Features:

-- **Robust Architecture:** Designed for scalability, allowing the project to grow as business needs evolve.
+- **Robust Architecture:**
-- **JWT Authentication:** Uses Spring Security 6 for secure JWT authentication, ensuring that only authorized users can access protected resources.
+  Scalable design that supports future growth.
+- **JWT Authentication:**
+  Secure authentication using Spring Security 6 to protect API access.
+- **Resilience:**
-- **Resilience:** Fault tolerance is implemented using Resilience4j with patterns such as Rate Limiter and Circuit Breaker.
-A custom annotation (@Resilient) centralizes this logic across multiple service methods.
+  Fault tolerance implemented using **Resilience4j** (Rate Limiter and Circuit Breaker).
+A custom annotation `@Resilient` is used to centralize this logic.
+- **Caching:**
-- **Caching:** Redis is used to cache HubSpot tokens with a configurable TTL (Time To Live), thereby facilitating token retrieval and reducing redundant calls.
+  **Redis** is employed to cache HubSpot tokens with a configurable TTL, improving performance and reducing redundant calls.
-- **Reusable Webhook Validation:** A custom annotation for HMAC validation ensures that requests coming from HubSpot (and potentially other sources) are validated in a reusable manner.
+- **Reusable Webhook Validation:**
+  A custom annotation for HMAC validation ensures uniform validation for all incoming HubSpot (or other) webhooks.
-- **API Documentation:** Swagger (OpenAPI 3.1) is used for documenting the API, enabling interactive testing via Swagger UI.
+- **API Documentation:**
+  Documented using **Swagger (OpenAPI 3.1)**, which enables interactive testing via Swagger UI.
-- **Testing:** JUnit 5 and Mockito are used for unit testing to guarantee reliable logic and behavior.
+- **Testing:**
+  Unit tests are written with **JUnit 5** and **Mockito** to guarantee reliable functionality.
+- **Deployment:**
-- **Deployment:** The project is deployed on Google Cloud, with the API on Compute Engine, Redis on Memorystore, and PostgreSQL on NeonDB.
+  Deployed on **Google Cloud**, with the API on Compute Engine, Redis on Memorystore, and PostgreSQL on NeonDB.
+- **Development Tools:**
-- **Development Tools:** A shell script (`generate_keys.sh`) is provided to generate RSA keys used for JWT authentication.
-A Docker Compose file is also available for local development with PostgreSQL and Redis.
+    - A shell script (`generate_keys.sh`) is provided to generate RSA keys for JWT.
+    - A Docker Compose file is included for local testing with PostgreSQL and Redis.

 ---